BMus Performace (Hons), MMus

 Christopher attended the Meadowmount School of Music on two occasions as a student, and in 2017 as teaching assistant.
 He completed a month of intensive study with internationally renowned soloist Pieter Wispelwey, and has had chamber music coaching and masterclasses from members of the Tokyo, Dover, Vermeer, and Goldner Quartets, and the Lincoln Trio.
 He has also played in masterclasses for Lynn Harrell, Li-Wei Qin and Howard Penny.

 Christopher was one of the founding members of the Conservatorium Students Association, and sat on several university committees as a student rep. during his undergraduate studies.
-Christopher is on the board of Ars Musica Australis, a not-for-profit foundation dedicated to growing the capacity of the arts in Australia with a specific focus on young artists.
+Christopher sits on two arts boards, Ars Musica, and Arts Initiative Australia, both of which are nonprofit arts foundations dedicated to growing capacity for the arts in Australia with a specific focus on early career artists.